Uruguay: Tourism

-Uruguay is the Latin American country that receives the most tourists in relation to its population.
-For Uruguay, Argentine tourism is key, since it represents 56% of the external tourism they receive each year and 70% during the summer months.
-Although Argentine holidaymakers are an important target market for tourism in Uruguay, in recent years the country has managed to position itself as an important tourist destination to other markets, receiving a high flow of visitors from countries such as Brazil, Paraguay and the United States, among others.
+Another beautiful place to visit in Uruguay is Cabo Polonio, a seaside resort located in the municipality of Castillos, in the Rocha Department of Uruguay.
+This seaside resort is part of Cabo Polonio National Park, a protected natural area.
+It lies a short distance from the resort town of Valizas and features three small islands off its coast, known as the Torres Islands: Isla Rasa, Isla Encantada, and El Islote.

 Transportation

-The Port of Montevideo, handling over 1.1 million containers annually, is the most advanced container terminal in South America.
+The Port of Montevideo is one of the major container terminal port; it handles over 1.1 million containers annually.
 Its quay can handle 14 m vessels.
 Nine straddle cranes allow for 80 to 100 movements per hour.
 The port of Nueva Palmira is a major regional merchandise transfer point and houses both private and government-run terminals.

+Air

-Carrasco International Airport was initially inaugurated in 1947 and in 2009, Puerta del Sur, the airport owner and operator, with an investment of $165 million, commissioned Rafael Viñoly Architects to expand and modernize the existing facilities with a spacious new passenger terminal to increase capacity and spur commercial growth and tourism in the region.
-The London-based magazine Frontier chose the Carrasco International Airport, serving Montevideo, as one of the best four airports in the world in its 27th edition.
+Carrasco International Airport was initially inaugurated in 1947, and in 2009, Puerta del Sur, the airport owner and operator, commissioned Rafael Viñoly Architects to expand and modernize the existing facilities with a spacious new passenger terminal with an investment of $165 million.
 The airport can handle up to 4.5 million users per year.
-PLUNA was the flag carrier of Uruguay, and was headquartered in Carrasco.
+PLUNA was the flag carrier of Uruguay and was headquartered in Carrasco.

-The Punta del Este International Airport, located 15 km from Punta del Este in the Maldonado Department, is the second busiest air terminal in Uruguay, built by the Uruguayan architect Carlos Ott it was inaugurated in 1997.
+The Punta del Este International Airport, located 15 km from Punta del Este in the Maldonado Department, is the second busiest air terminal in Uruguay, built by the Uruguayan architect Carlos Ott.
+It was inaugurated in 1997.